The Afghan Whigs: Reunion (2006, 2011–present)

-In 2013 at South by Southwest (SXSW), The Afghan Whigs headlined The FADER FORT and played a collaborative set with surprise guest Usher.
-John Curly claims that moment solidified the probability that the band would record together again and that following their SXSW performance they began compiling ideas for new material.
+In 2013 at South by Southwest (SXSW), the Afghan Whigs headlined The Fader Fort and played a collaborative set with surprise guest Usher.
+John Curly claimed that moment solidified the probability that the band would record together again and that following their SXSW performance they began compiling ideas for new material.

-On January 27, 2014, the band's official mailing list announced an April release date for the first album of new The Afghan Whigs material in 16 years, a return to the Sub Pop roster titled Do to the Beast.

-On February 18, 2014, the band announced that Rick McCollum was no longer a member of the group.
-Guitar parts on Do to the Beast were performed by numerous musicians including Dave Rosser, Jon Skibic, and Mark McGuire among others.
-The band added drummer Patrick Keeler of The Raconteurs and The Greenhornes in 2014.
+On February 18, 2014, the band announced that founding guitarist Rick McCollum was no longer a member of the group.
+In his absence, guitar parts on Do to the Beast, the band's seventh album, were performed by numerous musicians including Dave Rosser, Jon Skibic, and Mark McGuire among others.
+The band added drummer Patrick Keeler of the Raconteurs and the Greenhornes in 2014.

-The band released its eighth album, In Spades on May 5, 2017.
+The band released its eighth album, In Spades, on May 5, 2017.
 Guitarist Dave Rosser, a band member since 2014 who played on both of their reunion albums, died on June 28, 2017, following a long battle with colon cancer.

-In February 2022, the band released their first single in five years, "'I'll Make You See God," which was featured on the Gran Turismo 7 soundtrack.
+In February 2022, the band released their first single in five years, "'I'll Make You See God", which was featured on the Gran Turismo 7 soundtrack.
 How Do You Burn? their ninth studio album, was released Sept.
-9, 2022, through BMG Rights Management, their first album since 1998's 1965 to not be released under Sub Pop.
+9, 2022, through BMG Rights Management.

+In June 2026, the band released "House of I" as the lead single for their album Soft Control.
+The album was released on August 21, 2026.

 Legacy

-The influence of The Afghan Whigs has been acknowledged by a number of musicians spanning genres and formats, including Jimmy Eat World, The National, The Gaslight Anthem, The Horrible Crowes, The Hold Steady, My Chemical Romance, and Millencolin.
-Also, Italian indie rock band Afterhours, who extensively toured the US between 2006 and 2011, under the auspice of Greg Dulli cites The Afghan Whigs as their influence.
+The influence of the Afghan Whigs has been acknowledged by a number of musicians, including Jimmy Eat World, the National, the Gaslight Anthem, the Horrible Crowes, the Hold Steady, My Chemical Romance, and Millencolin.
+Also, Italian indie rock band Afterhours, who extensively toured the US between 2006 and 2011, under the auspice of Greg Dulli cites the Afghan Whigs as their influence.

-On June 23, 2009, a The Afghan Whigs tribute album was released, featuring contributions from Mark Lanegan, Joseph Arthur, and 11 other artists influenced by the band.
+On June 23, 2009, an Afghan Whigs tribute album was released, featuring contributions from Mark Lanegan, Joseph Arthur, and 11 other artists influenced by the band.